|

 No Discrimination Allowed

-If we deny service, we will send you the reasons in writing and tell you what
+If we deny service, we will send you the reasons in writing and inform you what you can do.

 Cost of Service